schneems/routes_controller_exercise/README.md

       Rendered products/index.html.erb within layouts/application (0.2ms)
     Completed 200 OK in 7ms (Views: 6.7ms | ActiveRecord: 0.0ms)

-There is alot of information in a tiny package.
-When things go wrong in your app you can use the log output to verify your assumptions are correct, and to get error messages.
+There is a lot of information in a tiny package.
+When things go wrong in your app, you can use the log output to verify your assumptions are correct and to get error messages.

 #### Homework:

-Visit a [localhost:3000/users](http://localhost:3000/users) and then find the log entry.
-Then open up the readme.md you coppied onto your local machine and fill out this information:
+Visit this url: [localhost:3000/users](http://localhost:3000/users) and then find the log entry.
+Then open up the readme.md you copied onto your local machine and fill out this information:

 HTTP verb used in this request: